AleNegrini/TrueFilm/README.md

 ### Datasources
 You may have noted that the datasources downloaded and used throughout the entire job are different from the original ones.
-They both were in a text format (.csv and .xml), that's why I decided to preprocess and save them in a binary and columnar format
+They both were in a text format (.csv and .xml), and I decided to preprocess and save them in a binary and columnar format
 (Parquet).